 Constipation, nausea and vomiting, and other bowel issues are strictly due to IBS and other gastrointestinal diseases.

-Endometriosis patients can often get misdiagnosed as having just IBS, when their GI symptoms are really due to endometriosis.
+Endometriosis patients can often be misdiagnosed as having IBS, Crohn's Disease, or appendicitis when their GI symptoms are really due to endometriosis.

 How to manage gastrointestinal symptoms caused by endometriosis?

 Some patients have found that the pain due to gastrointestinal distress is manageable.
 Through adopting certain lifestyle changes and seeking proper professional help, many patients have been able to find relief in some of their symptoms, namely gastrointestinal distress.
 Such treatment options include: